 Fennelly has also published two books of nonfiction, including The Tilted World: A Novel (HarperCollins, 2013), which she cowrote with her husband, Tom Franklin.

 Fennelly has received grants from the Mississippi Arts Commission, the Fulbright Foundation, the National Endowment for the Arts, United States Artists, and the State of Illinois Council, among others.
 She directs the MFA program at the University of Mississippi, where she has taught since 2002.
-In 2016, she was named Mississippi’s fifth poet laureate.
+In 2016, she was appointed Mississippi’s fifth poet laureate, and served until 2021.
 She lives in Oxford, Mississippi.

 Unmentionables (W. W. Norton, 2008)